zulqarnainchishti/data-structures/non-linear/hierarchical/binary-search-tree/README.md

-# Binary Search Tree: An ADT for Hierarchical Data in C
+# BinarySearchTree: A Binary Search Tree ADT for C

 ## Overview